sachleen/Google-Voice-Desktop-Notifier/README.md

 -----

 The extension runs in the background, there is no indication of it running except for when a new message arrives.
 I use it in addition to the [official Google Voice extension](https://chrome.google.com/webstore/detail/kcnhkahnjcbndmmehfkdnkjomaanaooo).
 GV Desktop Notifier alerts me of new messages, and I view them by clicking on the icon next to the address bar.

+You can also click on the notification to open Google Voice in a new tab.